aaschool/de2025_Seungju-Lee/README.md

 2. Node.js Backend
    - Receives real-time sensor data from Arduino or a simulator
    - Logs and forwards data to the frontend via WebSocket
-   - (Optional) Sends MIDI messages to sound software to create reactive audio
+   - Sends MIDI messages to sound software to create reactive audio

 3. Frontend Interface (p5.js)
    - Displays visual feedback of proximity and touch data